Research Library

 Edward Miguel Garret Christensen

-Protocols improve reproducibility and accessibility of social science research.
-Given deficiencies in trial protocol quality, the SPIRIT (Standard Protocol Items: Recommendations for Interventional Trials) Statement provides an evidence-based set of items to describe in protocols of clinical trials on biomedical interventions.
-This manuscript...
+Protocols improve the reproducibility and accessibility of social science research.
+Given deficiencies in trial protocol quality, the SPIRIT (Standard Protocol Items: Recommendations for Interventional Trials) Statement provides an evidence-based set of items to describe in protocols of clinical trials on...
 Read More

 Sean Grant